Committee: Steering committee

 A steering committee is a committee that provides guidance, direction and control to a project within an organization.
 The term is derived from the steering mechanism that changes the steering angle of a vehicle's wheels.

 Project steering committees are frequently used for guiding and monitoring IT projects in large organizations, as part of project governance.
 The functions of the committee might include building a business case for the project, planning, providing assistance and guidance, monitoring the progress, controlling the project scope and resolving conflicts.

 As with other committees, the specific duties and role of the steering committee vary among organizations.

+Coalition committee

+A coalition committee is a steering committee for a coalition government, an informal body composed of leading figures from the coalition parties and the government.
+Coalition committees, in contrast to parliamentary committees, have no formal rights.

 Special committee

 A special committee (also working, select, or ad hoc committee) is established to accomplish a particular task or to oversee a specific area in need of control or oversight.
-Many are research or coordination committees in type or purpose, and are temporary.
+Many are research or coordination committees in type or purpose and are temporary.
 Some are a sub-group of a larger society with a particular area of interest which are organized to meet and discuss matters pertaining to their interests.
-For example, a group of astronomers might be organized to discuss how to get the larger society to address near Earth objects.
+For example; a group of astronomers might be organized to discuss how to get the larger society to address near Earth objects.
 A subgroup of engineers and scientists of a large project's development team could be organized to solve some particular issue with offsetting considerations and trade-offs.
 Once the committee makes its final report to its parent body, the special committee ceases to exist.